turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 * Create a microservice that interfaces with the Yummly API.
 * Integrate both apps together and complete the quantified self experience

-### Requirements Overview
+## Requirements Overview

-You will be creating a front-end to consume your fully-tested Express API that users will utilize to track calories in meals that they eat.
+You will be creating a fully-tested Express API that users will utilize to track calories in meals that they eat.
 You can use [this](https://github.com/turingschool-examples/qs-fe-starter-kit) as a starter kit.

-You can also use [this Webpack starter kit](https://github.com/wbkd/webpack-starter) that may be a bit more robust than the one we have provided above.
+You may also use [this Webpack starter kit](https://github.com/wbkd/webpack-starter).
+This one may be a bit more robust than the one we have provided above.
+It includes more configuration for transpiling, linting, and environment-specific configuration.

 * All applications should be deployed with Heroku.
 For more information on how to do this, look [here](https://codeburst.io/deploy-your-webpack-apps-to-heroku-in-3-simple-steps-4ae072af93a8)

-### Back End Features
+## Back End Features

 For your Express back end:

 - You'll use the given Webpack starter pack to get started.
 Run through the setup instructions and fire up the application.
 - Create an agile board and write stories for each of your endpoints.
 Choose between Github Projects, Waffle, or Trello.
-Use [this as a reference point](https://www.pivotaltracker.com/blog/principles-of-effective-story-writing-the-pivotal-labs-way) on how to write stories.
+Use [this as a reference point](https://www.pivotaltracker.com/blog/principles-of-effective-story-writing-the-pivotal-labs-way) on how to write effective stories.
 We'll go into more detail on this.
 - Send your agile board, repo, and production links to your instructors.

 You will need to build the following foods and meals endpoints for your application (listed below).
 Based on the extensions below you may need to modify and add the endpoints listed in project spec - do so as needed.
 You will definitely need to add some.

 There may be different architectural decisions you make with your server because of this addition; take you time to plan this out thoughtfully.

-#### Food Endpoints:
+### Food Endpoints (week 1):

 **GET /api/v1/foods**